with1015/2020_ABC_Mentoring/README.md

 week 4 | Shell script 2    | week 10 | Security and Cryptography
 week 5 | Text Editor (Vim) | week 11 | Potpourri
 week 6 | Data Wrangling    | week 12 | Special Topic and Q&A

+All contents is based on <a href="https://missing.csail.mit.edu/2020/">MIT missing course</a>